Mitch Tawhi Thomas: Awards

 In 2001 Thomas received The Absolutely Positively Outstanding New New Zealand Play of the Year at the Chapman Tripp Theatre Awards for his thriller Have Car Will Travel.
 This play also won Best Director for Rachel House in the Chapman Trip Theatre Awards and the New Zealand Listener awards.

 In 2002 he was awarded the Bruce Mason Playwriting Award.

 Thomas won the Adam New Zealand Play Award in 2012 for Hui.
 Hui premiered with Silo Theatre at the Auckland Arts Festival in 2013.

 His play Pakaru won five awards at the 2019 Wellington Theatre Awards.
 It premiered at the Kia Mau Festival in 2019.
-Pakaru also won the Adam New Zealand Play Award, making Thomas was the first playwright to win the award twice.
+Pakaru also won the Adam New Zealand Play Award, making Thomas the first playwright to win the award twice.
 Both Hui and Pakaru also won Best Play by a Māori Playwright.